PussTheCat-org/docker-librarian-quay/README.md

 This image mostly exist for the [PussTheCat.org](https://pussthecat.org/) [instance](https://librarian.pussthecat.org/), but others are free to use it.

-This image was made because, even though the project is deprecated, it still works.
-However, since the project was archived so "fresh" image was built, which mean that the upstream image is potentially vulnerable.
-This image is just a drop in replacement for the upstream image.
+This image was made because, even though the project is abandoned and "dead", it still works.
+However, since the project was archived no "fresh" image was built, which mean that the upstream image is potentially vulnerable.
+This image is just a drop in replacement for the upstream image, rebuilt at a regular interval so that it never is vulnerable (at least, outside off the software itself).

 ## Usage: